gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Silence,
 broken only by the sound of Dockety unscrewing things from the windmill one-handed.
-"That is an inaccuracy intended to coerce behavior!"
+"That is an inaccuracy intended to induce desired behavior!"
 Patient said.

 Maddy smiles wickedly, her heart pounding.